 My feet were moving before the idea had fully crystallized in my mind.
 By the time Lisa had closed the bathroom door, I already had the mop in my hand and was soon positioning one of the old gloves onto the end.
 I dragged a step stool over and took two steps up.
-I extended the glove up thought the hole and did my best to push the glove/mop handle against the below-the-sink cupboard door.
+I extended the glove up through the hole and did my best to push the glove/mop handle against the below-the-sink cupboard door.

 Since it was extended above me, it took some effort to get the door’s roller latch to disengage.
 Though it was harder to push open than I thought it would be, it worked to my advantage since, when latch ultimately disconnected with the coupler, she was by then standing at the sink and the door slowly swung open past her leg with a classic horror movie creak.
 Feeling something brush past her leg and hearing this puzzling noise, Lisa looked down and saw the slowly opening door and this hideous blue and yellow claw reaching out from under the sink.